-The City planned promotional supplies including mugs/cups, notebooks, pens and writing pads.
+- The City planned promotional supplies including mugs/cups, notebooks, pens, and writing pads.
 The Building Division Administrative Supervisor ordered the supplies one month in advance.
-A large order was placed because the Building Division hosts educational classes throughout the year.

-- The City Clerk obtained decorations that included tablecloths, centerpieces and balloons that used the Florida City Government Week color scheme, which is dark and light blue, orange and yellow. - Other costs included food, drinks and supplies such as permit applications and information sheets on permitting.
+A large order was placed because the Building Division hosts educational classes throughout the year. - The City Clerk obtained decorations that included tablecloths, centerpieces, and balloons that used the Florida City Week color scheme. - Other costs included food, drinks, and supplies such as permit applications and information sheets on permitting.